dherkova/GTE-Challenge/MATLAB/README.md

 3. [sshist](http://www.mathworks.com/matlabcentral/fileexchange/24913-histogram-binwidth-optimization)
 4. [colormap utilities](http://www.mathworks.es/matlabcentral/fileexchange/24371-colormap-and-colorbar-utilities-sep-2009)

+If you want to visualize the networks you are better off using [Gephi](http://www.gephi.org) and using the provided `networkToGEXF` function to transform the provided networks to GEXF format.
+Seriouslly, use it.
+It's free and it's easy.
+Just load the GEXF file and play!

 ## Notes
 Remember to add the external dependencies to your path:

         path(path,'/yourPathToGTE-Challenge/MATLAB/external');
         path(path,'/yourPathToGTE-Challenge/MATLAB/external/YAMLMatlab');
+        path(path,'cm_and_cb_utilities');
 The MATLAB scripts rely heavily on the following structures:

 * **network**